|

 this understanding.

-Submit pictures either as high quality JPEG files of greater than 1000 pixels width / height
+Please submit pictures as high quality JPEG files of greater than 2000 pixels width / height.

 Please indicate a) the photographer and b) the person who identified the